raptisj/johnraptis.dev/content/blog/publish-react-component-npm/index.md

 ---
-title: Publish a React component to NPM
+title: Publish a React Component to NPM
 date: 2020-08-18
 description: The simplest Rollup boilerplate.
 template: post
-thumb: ../../assets/rollup-logo.png
+thumb: ../../assets/rollup-logo2.png
 ---

 In this article I'm going to walk you through the process of creating the simplest boilerplate environment there is, so you can publish your own React components to NPM.
 We will use [Rollup](https://rollupjs.org/guide/en/) to achieve this.